-Foreign tourists involved in potential kidnapping in Virunga Park
+Two Britons kidnapped in Virunga National Park

-(CNN)Foreign tourists have been involved in a potential kidnapping incident and a female ranger has been seriously injured in Virunga National Park in the Democratic Republic of Congo, a park spokesman told CNN on Friday.
+It added that it was currently providing support to next of kin.

+Park spokesman Vianney Harakandi earlier told CNN there was a "kidnap" situation involving foreign tourists.
+One female park ranger was "wounded" and was taken to the hospital for treatment.
+Her condition is unclear.

-The park was alerted to an incident at 10 a.m.
+The park was alerted to the incident at 10 a.m.
 (5 a.m.
-ET) and immediately deployed security staff to assess the situation, park spokesman Vianney Harakandi told CNN.
+ET) and immediately deployed security staff to assess the situation, he said.

-One female park ranger was "wounded" and has since been taken to the hospital for treatment.
-Her condition is unclear.

-Security staff have yet to confirm the condition and identity of the foreign tourists caught up in the incident, but social media reports suggest that two British nationals are involved.

 Virunga National Park, which lies in the eastern part of the country, is Africa's oldest park and also its most biologically diverse, with a varied landscape of active volcanoes, savannahs, mountains, lakes and forests.

+A UNESCO World Heritage Site since 1979, it is home to about a quarter of the world's critically endangered mountain gorillas, as well as eastern lowland Grauer's gorillas, chimpanzees, okapi, elephants and lions.

-Its mountain gorillas are perhaps the park's most prized residents -- not to mention the biggest draw for tourists to venture across the border from Rwanda.
+Its mountain gorillas, which live on the flanks of a dormant volcano in the park's southern sector, are perhaps the biggest draw for tourists who venture across the border from Rwanda.

 However, tourism has suffered badly as militant groups and criminal gangs continue to fund a long-running war by pillaging the park's resources.